thedannywahl/moodle-theme_elegance/README.md

 ### Features

 [Elegance](https://moodle.org/plugins/view.php?plugin=theme_elegance) is a beautiful Free Moodle theme with robust functionality and lots of custom settings.
 This theme is a full rewrite of the Moodle 2.8 theme elegance version.
+This theme requires the theme "[Bootstrap](https://moodle.org/plugins/view.php?plugin=theme_bootstrap)".
+If you're using Moodle auto-updater it will automatically install it too.

 If you have tried this theme and would like to have it customized and styled for your organisation in any way feel free to [contact me](http://theming.sonsbeekmedia.nl/blocks/dashboard/contact.php?dashboard=contact) to request a quotation.